-There are a number of theories about the origin of the phrase ‘Going Dutch’, with different interpretations.
+There are many theories about the origin of the phrase ‘Going Dutch,’ with different interpretations.
 The most popular belief is that Holland has the custom of people of all genders being treated as equals.
-Therefore when two people go out and have a great meal together, they both pay for their half equally, i.e they split the bill or ‘Go Dutch’.
+Therefore when two people go out and have a great meal together, both of them pay equally, i.e., they split the bill or ‘Go Dutch.’

 Back in the day, the eldest male in the group was expected to pay for the entire meal, and it was socially unacceptable for anyone else to pay.
 It is, in fact, a real problem that many (especially broke-singles, and end-of-the-month-out-of-cash kind of people) face, but are too embarrassed to speak.